mastersign/generator-mdproc/generators/app/templates/README.md

   Creates a log entry for today.
 <% } %>* **clean**
   Deletes all generated documents and images.
+* **open-html**
+  Shows the HTML result from the main document in the default browser.

 [Gulp]: http://gulpjs.com "the streaming build system"